 iOS Version Updates

 Apple releases a lot of updates for your iPhone and many may even have a fix for the overheating process.
 So, you might want to check if all the important updates are installed.
-You can do this by simply going to Settings > General > Software Updates and following the steps to update the device.
+You can do this by simply going to Settings > General > Software Updates and following the steps to update the device to the newest iOS 11.

 Update the Firmware using iMyFone iOS System Recovery